 - August 27 to September 3 – 10:00 am to 6:30 pm

 Night Water Slides

 On two Fridays each summer the water slides are open for special night time events.
-In 2018 Night Slides take place on July 20th and August 17th from 8 pm until midnight.
+In 2018 Night Slides took place on July 20th and August 17th from 8:00 pm until midnight.

 During Night Sides events the place is packed with youth and young adults enjoying evening concerts and having a blast while sliding in the dark.

 TIP: Don’t forget to bring something warm to wear in case you get cold.
 Cultus Lake is usually a pretty warm place in the summer, but it can get cool in the evenings, especially in August.

 In 2018 regular admission to Cultus Lake Waterpark including GST cost the following:

 - 48 inches and above: $32